-- 153. Students did not discover the truth about IIA's loss of accreditation until, at the earliest, June 20, 2018, and in many cases, only after they returned to school after a break on July 9 or July 10, 2018. - 154.
-The scene on the IIA-Chicago and IIA-Schaumburg campuses during the first days of the summer quarter was chaotic as students tried to learn what had happened with accreditation, what it meant for their past and future coursework, and what their options were in light of the school's pending closure.

-- 155. On July 9 and 10, IIA-Chicago President Ramey held meetings with students to address the loss of accreditation and closing of the school, but could not provide satisfactory answers to students' questions about what these developments meant for their education and prospects of completing their degrees. - 156.
+- 184. Students did not discover the truth about IIA's loss of accreditation until, at the earliest, June 20, 2018, and in many cases, only after they returned to school after a break on July 9 or 10, 2018. - 185.
+The scene on the IIA-Chicago and IIA-Schaumburg campuses during the first days of the summer quarter was chaotic as students tried to learn what had happened with accreditation, what it meant for their past and future coursework, and what their options were in light of the campuses' pending closures. - 186.
+On July 9 and 10, IIA-Chicago President Ramey held meetings with students to address the loss of accreditation and closing of the school, but could not provide satisfactory answers to students' questions about what these developments meant for their education and prospects of completing their degrees. - 187.
 On July 10, 2018, President Ramey sent an email to students, stating in part: